gopiashokan/BizCardX-Extracting-Business-Card-Data-with-OCR/README.md

 **Introduction**

 BizCardX is a Streamlit application designed to simplify the process of extracting essential information from business cards using Optical Character Recognition (OCR).
 This tool allows users to upload a business card image and automatically retrieve information such as the company name, cardholder name, designation, contact details, and location.
-The extracted data is presented through an intuitive graphical user interface (GUI).

-BizCardX prioritizes data security with user authentication.
+The extracted data is presented through an intuitive graphical user interface (GUI).BizCardX prioritizes data security with user authentication.
 Users can securely save the extracted information into a database and access advanced features such as reading, updating, and deleting data through the Streamlit UI.
 Discover an efficient and secure way to manage business card information with BizCardX.

 **Table of Contents**